 Matrix Total Results Color Obsessed So Silver Shampoo

 We've got just the formula if you're looking for a clarifying shampoo that also fights against brass.
 Matrix Total Results So Silver Purple Shampoo clarifies, cleanses, and neutralizes unwanted brassy warmth all in one go.
 It also illuminates highlights on blondes and adds shimmering brightness for color-treated and natural hair ranging from gray to white shades.
 Use as a complete system with the Total Results Color Obsessed So Silver Conditioner to achieve the best results.
 Watch this hack to see how to put the system to use!

 Kérastase Blond Absolu Bain Ultra-Violet Shampoo

-Kérastase Blond Absolu Bain Ultra-Violet Shampoo is the purple shampoo your strands have been waiting for.
+Kérastase Blond Absolu Bain Ultra-Violet Shampoo is the purple shampoo for blonde hair you’ve been waiting for.
 This deep indigo, iridescent shampoo reduces brass with blue and purple dye for instant illumination and undertone neutralization.
 It’s perfect for shades ranging from orange-yellow to very light yellow and gray.
 Follow your shampoo with the matching Blond Absolu Cicaflash Conditioner.

-Formulated with fig and orchid, this purple pigmented shampoo keeps your blonde healthy, conditioned, and brass free until your next salon appointment.
+Formulated with fig and orchid, Biolage Professional Color Last Purple Shampoo keeps your blonde healthy, conditioned, and brass free until your next salon appointment.

 Pureology Strength Cure Best Blonde Shampoo

 If you’ve been blonde for some time, then you’re no stranger to the damaging effects of bleach.
-Those with hair that often feels dry and brittle, this is the shampoo for you.
-Created with violet toning properties, Pureology Strength Cure Best Blonde Shampoo is a sulfate-free purple shampoo that helps tone blonde hair and neutralizes and brightens ashy, brassy tones.
+For those with hair that often feels dry and brittle, consider picking up Pureology Strength Cure Best Blonde Shampoo.
+Created with violet toning properties, this sulfate-free purple shampoo helps tone blonde hair and neutralizes and brightens ashy, brassy tones.

-Formulated with the Strength Cure Asta Repair, this purple shampoo also strengthens and rebuilds damaged, brittle hair while preventing dryness and further breakage for shiny, moisturized hair.
+Formulated with keravis, astaxanthin, purple orchid toning pigments, this purple shampoo also strengthens and rebuilds damaged, brittle hair while preventing dryness and further breakage for shiny, moisturized hair.
 Plus, the exclusive AntiFade Complex protects against heat damage and keeps highlights bright and vibrant while refreshing brassy, yellow tones.
-For best results, use this duo alongside the Strength Cure Best Blonde Conditioner.
+Use it alongside the Strength Cure Best Blonde Conditioner for even better results.

 Redken Color Extend Graydient Shampoo

-If your platinum hue is closer to gray than white, this shampoo will brighten your silver hues.
+This shampoo will brighten your silver hues if your platinum hue is closer to gray than white.
 Redken’s Color Extend Graydient Shampoo is formulated with violet and silver pigments to help tone, strengthen, and nourish for a gorgeous silver finish!
-This dual-action system neutralizes yellow undertones and nourishes to rebalance texture and manageability.
+This dual-action system neutralizes yellow undertones and nourishes hair to rebalance texture and manageability.
 Use with the Color Extend Graydient Conditioner.

 Shu Uemura Art Of Hair Yubi Blonde Anti-Brass Purple Shampoo

 Give brass the boot via this richly pigmented formulation from Shu Uemura.
 The Yubi Blonde Anti-Brass Purple Shampoo is made with violet dye and Japanese white peony to create brilliant, cool-toned blondes.
 It also conditions the hair fiber for a silky smooth finish.
 Pair it with the Yubi Blonde Anti-Brass Purple Balm, a double-duty purple hair mask that nourishes bleached and highlighted hair.

-Searching for more hair products?
+Searching for more products to add to your routine?
 Shop the best salon-quality products at Hair.com.